ModernColdWar/Miz-Files/README.md

 Note: Every DCS patch this has to be reaccomplished

- 1. Edit your files for mission editing, from your install folder (not saved games), open `Scripts/MissionScripting.lua`
+ 1. Edit your files for mission editing.
+The below changes make your DCS able to load and save lua files.
+To enable this you will need to access the DCS root, so from your install folder (not saved games), open `Scripts/MissionScripting.lua`
  	A. Comment out all the lines in the do block below the sanitization function with `-\-`.
 This allows the LUA engine access to 		the file system.
 It should look similar to:
 ```lua
   --sanitizeModule('os')